sundercode/renew-code-challenge/README.md

 To see the instructions for the project, please see the file `rf-code-challenge` in the repo.

 ## Installation Instructions
+Please be sure that you have both Node and npm installed * https://nodejs.org/en/download/*

 If you are using this git repo...

 1. Clone this repository into the folder of your choice.